What Does LLC Stand For? Everything You Need To Know

 An LLC provides the advantages of a corporation with the functional agility and tax benefits of a partnership.
 Among LLC signature features:

 - LLC owners are referred to as members.
-There are few restrictions on who, or what can be defined as LLC members.
-An unlimited number of individuals, corporations, other LLCs, foreign entities, can all be members of a specific LLC.
+There are few restrictions on who, or what can be defined as an LLC member.
+An unlimited number of individuals, corporations, other LLCs, and foreign entities can all be members of a specific LLC.

 - LLCs can also opt to operate under a corporate structure in which net profits can be taxed separately from members' income.
 The advantage here is the IRS's corporate tax rates are generally lower than personal income tax rates.

-- To avoid double taxation, an LLC can elect to be taxed as a partnership and company profits are passed on to the members and taxed once on their individual tax forms, and this is called pass through taxation.
+- To avoid double taxation, an LLC can elect to be taxed as a partnership and company profits are passed on to the members and taxed once on their individual tax forms.
+This is called pass-through taxation.

-- LLCs offer the capacity for a small business to evolve into other operational structures should they grow, and their expanding needs foster the need for change.
-Conversely, a fully vested corporation – abbreviated as Corp. – can “downsize” into an LLC should that operational infrastructure be more suitable to changing circumstances.
+- LLCs offer the capacity for a small business to evolve into other operational structures should they grow and their expanding needs foster the need for change.
+Conversely, a fully vested corporation can downsize into an LLC should that operational infrastructure be more suitable for changing circumstances.

 Different Types of LLCs

 - Single-Member: Single-member LLC owners can file taxes as a disregarded entity or a corporation.
 Under a disregarded entity, a separate LLC tax return is not required and its income is reported on members' 1040 and taxed as personal income.

 - Partnership Corporation: Multiple-member LLCs can choose to be an incorporated partnership for tax purposes.
 As with single-member disregarded entities, a partnership is a pass-through, meaning members pay taxes on its profits on their personal returns.